preddy727/S3buckettransfer/README.md

     Follow the prompts and enter the AWS account ID of the source bucket account and choose *Generate policies*.
 This will generate an Amazon S3 bucket policy and a KMS key policy.
 * To add this policy to your existing bucket policy, either choose *Apply settings* or choose *Copy* to manually copy the changes.

- ## Setup a replication rule on the Source bucket

- # Create an IAM role with an IAM Policy for replication.
+ ## Create an IAM role with an IAM Policy for replication.
 Replace the source and intermediary bucket below.

  # IAM Policy example below
  ```json